Coderkido/MakerSpaceIoT/Extra-bits/README.md

-Just some extra things for you to play wit, mainly random Node-Red flows
+Just some extra things for you to play with, mainly random Node-Red flows